Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

 \subsection{Experimental Methodology}

-\textbf{Comparison.} We compare our proposed model, Reqo, against the classical RDBMS optimizer PostgreSQL and three recent works: Bao~\cite{bao}, Lero~\cite{lero}, and Roq~\cite{roq}.
-Bao is selected for its advanced performance, Lero for its learning-to-rank mechanism, and Roq for its approach to quantifying uncertainty for robust plan selection.
-These comparisons allow us to evaluate improvements across different aspects based on state-of-the-art mechanisms.
+\textbf{Comparison.} We compare Reqo against PostgreSQL and four recent works: Bao~\cite{bao}, Zero-Shot~\cite{zeroshot}, Lero~\cite{lero}, and Roq~\cite{roq}.
+Bao is chosen for its efficiency and advanced performance, Zero-Shot for its database-agnostic design, Lero for its learning-to-rank mechanism, and Roq for its approach to quantifying uncertainty for robust plan selection.
+These comparisons let us assess improvements across different aspects against state-of-the-art mechanisms.

 \textbf{\textit{PostgreSQL}} serves as the baseline, representing the performance of commercial query optimizers.
-We use the plans selected by PostgreSQL's estimated cost for plan selection and explainability.
+We use PostgreSQL's estimated cost to evaluate its performance for plan selection and explainability.

-\textbf{\textit{Bao}} is a learned query optimizer that enhances traditional optimizers by applying hints and reinforcement learning.
-We focus on its cost model, which predicts execution time by processing the vectorized plan tree through TCNN and MLP.
+\textbf{\textit{Bao}} is a learned query optimizer that enhances classical optimizers by applying hints and reinforcement learning.
+We compare with its cost model, which predicts execution time by processing the vectorized plan tree through TCNN~\cite{treecnn} and MLP.

+\textbf{\textit{Zero-Shot}} is an LCM that adopts a pretraining-based paradigm and can be trained on multiple workloads.
+Unlike the other baselines, Zero-Shot is trained on the combined training sets of all six workloads and evaluated separately on the test set of each workload.

 \textbf{\textit{Lero}} is a learning-to-rank query optimizer.
-Similar to Bao in plan encoding, Lero trains its cost model to classify which of two plans is better rather than predicting numerical values.
+Similar to Bao in plan encoding, Lero trains its cost model on pairwise plan comparisons as a binary classification task rather than predicting numerical values.
 Thus, it is excluded from our cost estimation accuracy comparison.

-\textbf{\textit{Roq}} is a robust risk-aware query optimization framework with a GNN-based query-level encoder and a plan encoding similar to Bao.
-Its cost model estimates execution time and uncertainty, and applies them in fixed robust plan selection strategies.
+\textbf{\textit{Roq}} is a robust risk-aware query optimization framework with a GNN-based query-level encoder and a plan-level encoder similar to Bao.
+Its cost model estimates execution time and uncertainty, and applies them via fixed plan selection strategies to improve robustness.